Fellowship1954/Analyzing-Science-Articles--Gene-Identification-In-Brain-Tumors/README.md

 ## Code Described in the Methodology Section in the Paper
+In this section, discussion about the code and what the code used to obtain the results will be here. **If you are trying to repeat the experiment the PMIDs used are in the "For Github" folder with the names of:**
+    - Gene and Diseases proper pmids.txt -> Contains the over 8,000 rest of the PMIDs not used in the experiment if you would like to use more samples in your experiment
+- Make an excel worksheet that contains the PMIDs in abstracts and full-text
+    - In the experiment Abstracts and full text.xlsx was made

+### Dealing with PMIDs
+In this subsection, created code to look through the list of samples of PMIDs to check for duplicates and separated them into abstracts and full-text. (**The processed used, but menstioned in the REFLECTION AND LIMITAIONS part of Discussions, there was an easier way.**)

+Down below is looking through the text file that contains the 1,100 PMID samples, checking for any duplicates. **If there are duplicates delete one of them and collect more PMIDs if needed.**
 ```python
 # Step 1: Read the text file and extract ID numbers
 file_name = 'Gene and Diseases proper pmids.txt'